Javadyakuza/TIP3-Docs/Deployments/Internal/TokenWallet.md

 ## Step 1: Write Deployment Script
 <span  :class="LLdis"  >

-We can utilize the code sample below to deploy a token wallet and retrieve its address from the multi wallet contract with help of the locklift tool.
+We can utilize the code sample below to deploy a token wallet and retrieve its address from the multi wallet contract with help of the locklift tool and the stats of the previously written script from the [deploy token root](./TokenRoot.md#step-1-write-deployment-script) section .

 ::: info
-Before we start to write our scripts we need to make sure that there is a file named `03-deploy-wallet.ts` in the `script` folder in the project root.
+Before we start to write our scripts we need to make sure that there is a file named `04-deploy-wallet.ts` in the `script` folder in the project root.
 :::

 </span>